AhsanLozaa/bus-reservation-system/README.md

 - **express**: Fast, unopinionated, minimalist web framework for Node.js.
 - **mysql2**: MySQL client for Node.js.
 - **sequelize**: Promise-based Node.js ORM for MySQL (used for database modeling).
+- **dotenv**: Loads environment variables from a `.env` file.
+- **nodemon** (dev): Automatically restarts the server on file changes.

 ---

 ## Usage

-After starting the application, the server will be available on the configured `PORT` (default is 5000).
-You can interact with the system through the exposed API endpoints.
+Once started, the server runs on the configured port (default: 5000).
+You can interact with the API via Postman or integrate it with a frontend.

 ---